dave-andrew/HireVerse/README.md

 10. Run command ``dfx start --background`` to start the internet computer
 11. Run command ``dfx deploy -y --no-wallet`` to deploy the canisters
 12. (Optional) Run command ``npm run seed`` to seed the database with dummy data
-13. Open a new powershell/cmd window and run ``npm run inner-install`` to install the required packages for the frontend
+13. Open a new powershell/cmd window and run ``cd src/Hireverse_frontend``, then ``npm run inner-install`` to install the required packages for the frontend
 14. Run ``npm run start`` to start the frontend
 15. Open a web browser and go to ``http://localhost:8000`` to view the website